Happy Sunday Strong Babes !

 - 2 tsp coconut oil

-*I used yellow potatoes and chicken broth for this recipe – substitute with vegetable broth for a vegan option
+*I used chicken broth for this recipe – substitute with vegetable broth for a vegan option

-Put all remaining ingredients as well as the cooked pumpkin, potato, onion, and garlic in a blender.
-Add the liquid ingredients slowly if you want to control the consistency of your soup.
+Put all remaining ingredients as well as the cooked pumpkin, potato, onion, and garlic in a high speed blender or use a hand blender to mix.
+Add the liquid ingredients slowly to control the consistency of your soup.
+I like mine thick – you can always add more broth for a smoother, thinner consistency.

 This soup was awesome to just grab on the go in mason jars and bring it to work, or a quick reheat at home on the stove top.